testdouble/static-rails/README.md

   base path with `{{ "/" | relURL }}` (given the above `baseURL`, this will render `"/marketing/"`)

-Also, because Hugo will serve `/livereload.js` from the root, it probably won't work in development when running through the static-rails proxy in development.
+Also, because Hugo will serve `/livereload.js` from the root, live-reloading probably won't work in development when running through the static-rails proxy.
 You might consider disabling it with `--disableLiveReload`.

 A static-rails config for a Hugo configuration in `sites` might look like: